pandas-dev/pandas/doc/source/user_guide/io.rst

 which are memory-efficient methods to iterate through an XML tree and extract specific elements and attributes. without holding entire tree in memory.

+    .. versionadded:: 1.5.0

 .. _`lxml's iterparse`: https://lxml.de/3.2/parsing.html#iterparse-and-iterwalk
 .. _`etree's iterparse`: https://docs.python.org/3/library/xml.etree.elementtree.html#xml.etree.ElementTree.iterparse

-To use, you must pass the XML file path into ``read_xml`` and use the ``iterparse`` argument.
-Files should not be compressed or from online sources but stored on local disk.
+To use this feature, you must pass a physical XML file path into ``read_xml`` and use the ``iterparse`` argument.
+Files should not be compressed or point to online sources but stored on local disk.
 Also, ``iterparse`` should be a dictionary where the key is the repeating nodes in document (which become the rows) and the value is a list of any element or attribute that is a descendant (i.e., child, grandchild) of repeating node.
 Since XPath is not used in this method, descendants do not need to share same relationship with one another.
-Below shows example of reading in Wikipedia's very large (10 GB+) latest article data dump.
+Below shows example of reading in Wikipedia's very large (12 GB+) latest article data dump.

 .. code-block:: ipython

     In [1]: df = pd.read_xml(
-    ...      "/path/to/downloaded/enwikisource-latest-pages-articles.xml,
+    ...         "/path/to/downloaded/enwikisource-latest-pages-articles.xml",
-    ...      iterparse = {"page": ["title", "ns", "id"]}) ...  )
+    ...         iterparse = {"page": ["title", "ns", "id"]}
+    ...     )
     ...     df
     Out[2]:
                                                          title   ns        id
     0                                       Gettysburg Address    0     21450